karuvally/luttappi/README.md

 # Luttappi

-Luttappi is a simple daemon to do temperature plotting and analytics
+Luttappi is a simple daemon to do temperature logging, plotting and analytics

 ## Introduction

-Luttappi leverages the power of Python, lm-sensors, scikit-learn and Pyplot to log data from system temperature sensors, plot the collected values and do machine learning.
-Luttappi uses a non-supervised algorithm called K-Means Clustering to cluster the logged values and thereby find where the system temperatures usually lie.
+Luttappi leverages the power of Python, lm-sensors, scikit-learn and bokeh plotting library to log data from system temperature sensors, plot the collected values and do generate useful information out of the collected data.

+Luttappi is still far from being completed, and even lacks a built in web server to output the data.

 ### Prerequisites